szabgab/slides/python-mocking/intro.md

 You will come out from the workshop knowing

-* What is mocking and Monkey Patching?
+* What is Mocking and Monkey Patching?
 * When to use it?
 * What are the dangers?

-## Experiment with mocking in various situations
+You will also experiment with mocking in various situations.
-{id: experiment-with-mocking}

-* Mocking time.
-* Mocking external calls.
-* Mocking method calls.

 ## Situations
 {id: situations}

+* Write application agains API that is not ready yet or not controlled by you.

 * Replace a complex object with a simpler one.

 * Isolate parts of the system to test them on their own.

-* Speed up tests (e.g. eliminate remote calls).
+* Speed up tests (e.g. eliminate remote calls, eliminate database calls).

 * Simulate cases that are hard to replicate.
 (What if the other system fails?)

-* Write application agains API that is not ready yet or not controlled by you.

 * Unit tests.

-## Unit testing vs Integration testing
+## Unit testing vs. Integration testing
 {id: unit-testing-vs-integration-testing}

 ![dryer](dryer.mp4)